fernandocastor/fernandocastor.github.io/_posts/2016-04-29-the-many-flavors-of-swift-error-handling.markdown

 {% endhighlight %}
 <!---_ --->

 It is interesting to note that types conforming to this protocol do not need to define these properties.
-In order to capture errors by pattern matching on the error values, one needs to first define the ``struct`` representing errors and then overload the pattern matching operator (``~=``).
+In order to capture errors by pattern matching on the error values, one needs to first define the struct representing errors and then overload the pattern matching operator (``~=``).
 The only downside is that it is only possible to pattern match using the properties defined by ``ErrorType``, ``_domain`` and ``_code``.
-Nevertheless, it is useful to avoid having to define a new ``struct`` type for each error.
+Nevertheless, it is useful to avoid having to define a new struct type for each error, in case one wants to use structs or classes to define errors.

 {% highlight swift %}
 struct Error : ErrorType {